Comprehensive Python Security Guide

 pandas | pandas.read_pickle | Same pickle VM |

-PLY (ply.yacc) | yacc(picklefile=...) | CVE-2025-56005 — undocumented parameter in PyPI 3.11 silently passes attacker-controlled path to pickle.load |
+PLY (ply.yacc) | yacc(picklefile=...) | CVE-2025-56005 — undocumented parameter in PyPI 3.11 silently passes attacker-controlled path to pickle.load.
+Executes before any parsing logic runs, bypassing runtime monitoring.
+High risk in CI/CD pipelines, shared filesystems, and cached parser table directories |

-Bypasses against pickle scanners#
+Bypasses against pickle scanners

 Scanners like picklescan try to block known-dangerous callables with a blacklist.
 Three 2025 advisories show the approach is brittle: